Monitoring and Debugging AWS Lambda Functions: Tools and Techniques

 Why Monitoring and Debugging are Crucial

-- Ensuring Reliability: Monitoring helps catch issues before they reach users, keeping your serverless applications stable.
+- Ensuring Reliability.
+Monitoring catches issues before they reach users, keeping serverless applications stable.

-- Optimizing Performance: Debugging lets you pinpoint performance bottlenecks and improve the efficiency of your Lambda functions.
+- Optimizing Performance.
+Debugging lets you pinpoint bottlenecks and tighten the efficiency of your Lambda functions.

-- Cost Optimization: Good monitoring surfaces unused resources and inefficient code — both of which translate directly to cost savings.
+- Cost Optimization.
+Good monitoring surfaces unused resources and inefficient code, both of which translate directly to lower bills.

 Challenges in Monitoring and Debugging Lambda Functions